EwanColquhoun/loadsheet-planner/README.md

     * When the loadsheet is **printed** it has all the relevant information on it in a clear and consise manor.
 This layout minimises the risk of misinterpretation of data.
 All the user would need to do is print the loadsheet and hand it to the Flight Crew.
 They would then extract the data they need for the flight.

 ## Additional testing
 * The Loadsheet Planner has been tested by peers both in the aviation industry and external to it.
 It has met their expectations based on this brief.
-It has even been requested as an aternative to the manual version currently in existance in some airlines.
+It has even been requested as an alternative to the manual version currently in existance in some airlines.

 [Back to top](<#contents>)
 # Deployment